-Students planning to major in economics often earn the Associates of Art (AA-DTA) degree.
-Advisors can help students understand how to best approach the economics and math requirements necessary for transfer.
-You may pick up a degree planning worksheet for the AA-DTA (purple sheet) in BE 1102 lobby.
+Students planning to major in math often earn the Associates of Art (AA-DTA) degree or the Associates of Science DTA (AS-DTA).
+Advisors can help students understand what math requirements are necessary for transfer.
+You may pick up a degree planning worksheet for the AA-DTA (purple sheet) or AS-DTA (tan sheet) in BE 1102 lobby.